Francisco Pizarro: Conquest of Peru (1532)

 Atahualpa's refusal led Pizarro and his force to attack the Inca army in what became the Battle of Cajamarca on 16 November 1532.
 The Spanish were successful.
-Pizarro executed Atahualpa's 12-man honor guard and took the Inca captive at the so-called Ransom Room.
+Pizarro executed Atahualpa's 12-man honour guard and took the Inca captive at the so-called Ransom Room.
 By February 1533, Almagro had joined Pizarro in Cajamarca with an additional 150 men and 50 horses.

 Despite fulfilling his promise of filling one room (22 by 17 ft) with gold and two with silver, Atahualpa was convicted of 12 charges, including killing his brother and plotting against Pizarro and his forces.
 He was executed by garrote on 29 August 1533.
 Francisco Pizarro and de Soto were opposed to Atahualpa's execution, but Francisco consented to the trial due to the "great agitation among the soldiers", particularly by Almagro.
 De Soto was on a reconnaissance mission the day of the trial and execution and upon his return expressed his dismay, stating, "he should have been taken to Castile and judged by the emperor."
 King Charles later wrote to Pizarro: "We have been displeased by the death of Atahualpa, since he was a monarch and particularly as it was done in the name of justice."

 Pizarro advanced with his army of 500 Spaniards toward Cuzco, accompanied by Chalcuchimac, one of the leading Inca generals of the north and a supporter of Atahualpa, who was subsequently burned at the stake.
 Manco Inca Yupanqui joined Pizarro after the death of Túpac Huallpa.
-During the exploration of Cuzco, Pizarro was impressed and through his officers wrote back to King Charles I of Spain, saying: "This city is the greatest and the finest ever seen in this country or anywhere in the Indies...
+During the exploration of Cuzco, Pizarro was impressed and through his officers wrote back to Spain to King Charles, saying: "This city is the greatest and the finest ever seen in this country or anywhere in the Indies...
 We can assure your Majesty that it is so beautiful and has such fine buildings that it would be remarkable even in Spain."

 The Spanish sealed the conquest of Peru by entering Cuzco on 15 November 1533.
 Jauja, in the fertile Mantaro Valley, was established as Peru's provisional capital in April 1534, but it was high up in the mountains and too distant from the sea to serve as the capital.
 Pizarro founded the city of Lima on Peru's central coast on 6 January 1535, which he considered to be one of the most important things he had created in life.